-7. In accordance with U.S. Army Corps of Engineers policy on review of decision documents, all technical, engineering and scientific work underwent an open, dynamic and vigorous review process to ensure technical quality.
-This included District Quality Control (DQC), Agency Technical Review (ATR), Independent External Peer Review (IEPR) and a Corps Headquarters policy and legal review.
+7. In accordance with USACE policy on review of decision documents, all technical, engineering and scientific work underwent an open, dynamic and vigorous review process to ensure technical quality.
+This included District Quality Control, Agency Technical Review (ATR), Independent External Peer Review (IEPR) and a USACE Headquarters policy and legal review.
 All concerns of the ATR and IEPR have been addressed and incorporated into the final report.
-Overall the reviews have resulted in the improvement of the technical quality of the report.
+Overall, the reviews have resulted in the improvement of the technical quality of the report.